sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     >**Note**: This script can take over one minute to run.
 Ensure that you receive confirmation that that the script has executed successfully.

-6. Now, we will utilize a query that lists database objects that are invalid and unsupported by the ora2pg utility.
+2. Now, we will utilize a query that lists database objects that are invalid and unsupported by the ora2pg utility.
 It is recommended to fix any errors and compile the objects before starting the migration process.
-Create a new file named `show-invalid-objects.sql` and save it in the same directory.
-Run this query to find all of the invalid objects.

     ```sql
     SELECT owner, object_type, object_name